Mexico » Queretaro » Admission & Preparation

 - Mid-March for summer sessions

-- Late April for the fall semester
+- Mid to late May for the fall semester

 Applications are accepted on a rolling basis.
 Early application is highly recommended, as program space is limited.

 The programs are open to students from all fields of study.
 To be eligible, students must meet the following minimum requirements before departure: